muxyz/website/index.md

 <center>Community app platform</center>
 <br>
 <div id="abstract">
-Mu is a new consumer app platform built to address many of the problems we face with the web today.
+Mu is a new community app platform built to address many of the problems we face with the web today.
 The internet has become an addictive and explotative walled garden because of the app ecosystem and tech incumbent profit motivations.